 In 2015, the IRS also created videos to assist international taxpayers with some of their most common questions.
 The videos cover the following international taxpayer topics:

 - Filing Status if Married to a Nonresident Alien

 - Foreign Tax Credit

-- Introduction to the International Taxpayers Web Page
+- Introduction to the International Taxpayers Web Page (Obsolete)

 By law, Americans living abroad, as well as many non-U.S. citizens, must file a U.S. income tax return.
 In addition, key tax benefits, such as the foreign earned income exclusion, are only available to those who file a U.S. return.
 These online resources and videos are designed to help affected taxpayers understand how these rules apply to them.